Analysis | The Matt Gaetz allegation, explained

 Did Gaetz have any very specific tweets or actions that now take on another, unflattering light?

 Why, yes!
-Gaetz is a prolific user of social media and the kind of social media user who alternately deploys it for jokes or for use as a cudgel.
+Gaetz is a prolific user of social media and the kind of social media user who alternately deploys it for jokes or as a cudgel.

 So we get jokes like this one from 2019, which age particularly poorly.

-Note: This article has been updated with the new reporting from Zapotosky and Barrett.